biomed-bioinformatics-bootcamp/BMES-T580-2019/Module04/Readme.md

 ## Assignment (due 7/7/19)

 1. Choose a partner (or group of 3) for the assignment.
-2. Do a code-review of your partner's Pregnancy Wheel using the Github editor.
+2. Do a code-review of your partner's Pregnancy Wheel by forking as described below.
 3. Merge the code-review comments into your own repository on a new branch
 4. Address the comments in the new branch with additional commits
 5. Push the new branch to Github and re-review the edits with your partner